slmingol/escli/README.md

 show_writable_ilm_idxs_on_alias_details        # show verbose which idxs are 'is_write_index: true' on aliases explain_indexes_ilm                            # explain ilm for given indexes '<index pattern>/_ilm/explain' show_ilm_components_for_idx                    # show ilm for given index '<index pattern>/_ilm/explain'
+bootstrap_ilm_idx                              # creates an index and designates it as the write index for an alias

 #19----------------------------------------------
 # template funcs